rowland007/bank-heist/README.md

 #About:

-This is the Final Project for American Sentinel University's GP435 Artificail Intelligence for Gaming course.
+This is the Final Project for American Sentinel University's GP435 Artificial Intelligence for Gaming course.
 -------------------------------------------------------------------
 #Goal: